MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/Introduction.md

 Long press where you want the node to be or the way to start.
 You will see a black "cross hairs" symbol, touching the same location again will create a new node, touching a location outside of the touch tolerance zone will add a way segment from the original position to the current position.
 Simply touch the screen where you want further nodes of the way to be created and to finish touch the final node twice.
 If the initial node is located on a way, the node will be inserted in to the way automatically.

+#### Moving a Node or Way

+Objects can be dragged/moved only when they are selected.
+If you select the large drag area in the preferences you will get a large area around the selected node that makes it easier to position the object.

 #### Improving Way Geometry

 If you zoom in far enough you will see a small "x" in the middle of way segments that are long enough.
 Dragging the "x" will create a node in the way at that location.
 Note to avoid accidental creation of nodes the touch tolerance for this operation is fairly small.